 Anemia (285.9) is the most commonly coded form of anemia in physician offices.
 However, there are many types of anemia.
 Some are in the model and some are not.
-If the term "neutropenia" is used to describe the anemia, a more specific diagnosis code is 288.0 (agranulocytosis), which groups to HCC 45.
+If the term "neutropenia" is used to describe the anemia, it must be coded to the more specific diagnosis code 288.0 (agranulocytosis), which groups to HCC 45.
+"Refractory" anemia is coded 238.7 (HCC 44).
 It is important that physicians code these types of anemia accurately.